Workers' Compensation Resources

 - Unemployment Insurance - If your former employer has no work for you and you haven't been able to find other work you're able to do, you may want to apply for unemployment benefits.
 However, you wouldn’t usually be eligible for both unemployment and workers' comp at the same time.

-Get Free Initial Legal Advice About Your Workers' Compensation Claim
+Get Legal Advice About Your Workers' Compensation Claim

 Even the simplest injury can lead to considerable obstacles, such as proving that the injury was in fact work-related or covered by insurance.
 In any event, your employer is required by law to provide fair compensation in the event of a workplace injury or illness.
-If you have questions about your claim, or want to find out whether you should sue your employer, have an initial analysis of your claim by a legal professional at no cost.
+If you have questions about your claim, or want to find out whether you should sue your employer, get in touch with a skilled workers' compensation lawyer in your area today.